jansony1/s3_replication_failure_remediation/README.md

 1. Simulate S3 replication failure with permission deny from Destination Bucket or leverage latest AWS FIS for [S3 experiments](https://docs.aws.amazon.com/fis/latest/userguide/fis-actions-reference.html#s3-actions-reference-fis).
 2. After that, customer may scan/query the Dyanmodb table for failure reason based on ReplicationRule.
 3. Once the failure cause was resolved, it is the time to execute below command for replication remediation based on **ReplicationRule** and **SourceBucket**.
+Please remember to replace <State Machine ARN>  with the StepFunction ARN from last step

 ```
 aws stepfunctions start-execution \
-    --state-machine-arn "arn:aws:states:region:account-id:stateMachine:yourStateMachineName" \
+    --state-machine-arn <State Machine ARN> \
     --name "ExecutionName" \
     --input '{"ReplicationRuleId": <TargetRule>, "SourceBucket": <TargetSourceBucket>}'
 ```